-With support from the Roger W. Weiss and Howard Mayer Brown Fund, the Newberry offers up to $8,000 to subsidize the publication of scholarly book or books on European civilization before 1700 in the areas of music, theater, cultural studies, or French or Italian literature.
-Applicants must document that their projects have been accepted for publication and provide detailed information regarding the publication and the subvention request.
+With support from the Roger W. Weiss and Howard Mayer Brown Fund, the Newberry offers up to $8,000 to subsidize the publication of a scholarly book or books on European civilization before 1700 in the areas of music, theater, cultural studies, or French or Italian literature.

-- by making it possible to publish a work in a particularly appropriate way (with special typography plates, or appendices, for example) that would otherwise be prohibitively expensive; or
+- To publish a work in a particularly appropriate way (for example, with special typography plates or appendices) that would otherwise be prohibitively expensive.

-- are unique, unusual in concept or execution, or that represent a departure from the normal habits of a given publishing house or entity; or
+- Are unique, unusual in concept or execution, or that diverge from the normal output of a given publishing house or entity; or

 Applicants must provide the following:

-- A publication abstract of no more than 2 pages.
+- A publication abstract of no more than two pages.
 The abstract should include the title, summary, detailed physical description of the volume, and an expected publication date.

-- A current Curriculum Vitae (CV) of no more than 5 pages.
+- A current Curriculum Vitae (CV) of no more than five pages.
 Please use the following commonly accepted terms to describe any forthcoming publications:

 - “in progress” - not yet completed or submitted

 - “submitted” - currently under review at a journal or press